Gangezilla/readings/languages/the-rust-programming-language/4-ownership.md

 We're gonna use `String` as an example because it's stored on the heap.
 Rust has string literals which we used earlier, but also a `String` type.
 The `String` type is useful for when we need to create a string during the running of a program, like taking user input.
 This is allocated on the heap and as such stores an amount of text thats unknown at compile time.
 You'd do this like so: `let s = String::from("hello");` This kind of string can be mutated, whereas the string literal cannot.
 This is due to how memory is dealt with.

+TLDR:

+`&str` is an immutable pointer to a string somewhere in memory, whereas the `String` type stores a heap-allocated string that you're allowed to mutate.

 ## Memory and Allocation

 With a string literal, we know its contents at compile time so the text is hardcoded directly into the final executable.
 With the `String` type, we allocate some memory on the heap to accomodate a dynamic, changing value.
 This means that: